cmayer/PolyMoSim/README-tree-files.md

 # Partition size and tree specification in PolyMoSim:

 Our goal is to simulate the evolution of nucleotide or amino acid sequences.
-In this file we specify the size of the partition sizes, root models and trees used for the simulation.
+In this file we specify the sizes of the alignment partitions, the root models and the trees used for the simulation.

-Each line in the tree file specifies specifies the following information:
+Each line in the tree file specifies the following information:
 - Scalar with which all branch lengths are multiplied.
 Typically, this has a value of 1.0.
 - Length of the partition.
 - Root model.
 This is the evolutionary model assumed at the root of the tree.